 This is a tough decision.
 Both companies excel in video marketing, and both have radically different strategies.
 Starbucks is a powerhouse in branded entertainment, connecting the good in the world with its own brand.
 This form of video marketing makes an impact on its audience, who are typically interested in these feel-good stories.

 On the other hand, Dunkin’ creates extremely memorable video marketing campaigns.
 It has a slogan that sticks.This catchphrase doesn’t just appeal to one specific audience, it appeals to many audiences.
 What’s more, the very same branded entertainment that Starbucks has, Dunkin’ uses in a more traditional format.

-Certainly, Starbucks’s amazing original series definitely gives it an edge, but while Dunkin’ might not have its own channel, its collaborations with sports franchises and use of sports as a way to connect the audience to their product are genius.
-This is America, the land of overzealous sports fans, using athletics to sell product is always the way to go.
+Certainly, Starbucks’s amazing original series definitely gives it an edge, but while Dunkin’ might not have its own channel, its collaborations with sports franchises and use of sports as a way to connect the audience to their product is genius.
+This is America, the land of overzealous sports fans, so using athletics to sell product is always the way to go.